vallard/K8sClass/segment06-admin/README.md

 ## Horizontal Pod Autoscaler

-First we need to installt he Metrics server.
+First we need to install the Metrics server.
 This server let's Kubernetes know how much load is on the machines.

 ```